hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/01-the-greatness-and-fall-of-jamshid.md

 The means of health, the course of maladies

-Were secrets opened by Jamshfd : the world
+Were secrets opened by Jamshid : the world

 Hath seen no other such discoverer.